What we do

 Counselling

 The struggles of the Guests are complex and often devastating.
 It can seem impossible for them to see a light at the end of the tunnel.
-However, talking to someone who understands can help a great deal.
-We have two outreach mental health social workers on our team who help the Guests learn to cope with daily life and find a path to recovery – with addictions counselling, triage support and psych assessments.
+However, receiving guidance from someone who understands can help a great deal.
+Working with community partners to provide the necessary supports, our team creates a non-judgemental, safe space for Guests as we guide them in their journey.

 Finding Housing

-Many of the Guests live in housing that is hostile and unclean.
+Many of the Guests live in housing that is precarious and high risk.
 Some of them sleep in garages and alleyways.
-The Gathering Place is not an overnight shelter, be we do whatever we can to help the Guests find a safe, clean place to lay their heads.
-Navigating the housing system can be difficult, especially for those with limited communication skills and mental health issues, so our staff often secure decent housing for the Guests on their behalf.
+The Gathering Place offers an overnight emergency shelter for 30 Guests every night, offering them a safe and clean place to lay their heads.
+Navigating the housing system can be difficult, especially for those with limited communication skills and mental health issues, so our Social Workers work hard to secure decent housing for the Guests on their behalf.
+We are currently working on a 40-bed permanent overnight shelter (O’Callaghan’s Haven), as well as transitional and supportive housing through the soon to be completed (2024) Mercy House Project.